-Nancy Southern is Chair, President & Chief Executive Officer of ATCO Ltd. and Chair & Chief Executive Officer of Canadian Utilities Limited, an ATCO company.
-Reporting to the Boards of Directors, she has full responsibility for executing strategic direction and ongoing operations for both companies.
+Nancy Southern is Chair, President & Chief Executive Officer of ATCO Ltd., as well as Chair & Chief Executive Officer of Canadian Utilities Limited, an ATCO company.
+Reporting to the Boards of Directors, she has full responsibility for executing the strategic direction and ongoing operations for both companies.

 After joining the ATCO Board of Directors in 1989, Ms. Southern served as Co-Chair of ATCO for 16 years prior to being elected Chair in December 2012.
+Ms. Southern was named President & CEO of both ATCO Ltd. and Canadian Utilities Limited in 2003.
 She serves on the boards of all ATCO Group subsidiary companies.

 Ms. Southern also serves as Executive Vice President of Spruce Meadows.
 She is a Director of AKITA Drilling Ltd., Sentgraf Enterprises Limited, and is an Honorary Director of the BMO Financial Group.